TheRaytracers/freecad-povray-render/README.md

   **⇨offering all settings for advanced users**
 * the model is not converted into meshes, the model will be converted into a mathematical way of describing the object shape, so you will get a better object and a better picture
 * very good readability of the created files → easy editing of these files
+* WYSIWYG - You can pan your model and render and you will get this point of view from FreeCAD

 ## Advantages compared with the Raytracing Workbench
 * You can use **all** POV-Ray features